-We define wet corn as having a moisture content of 16% or higher.
-Temperatures will not remain constant because corn releases heat that increase corn temperatures.
-Higher corn temperatures can rapidly lead to corn deterioration due to hot spots.
+Wet corn is defined as having a moisture content of 16% or higher.
+Temperatures will not remain constant because corn releases heat.
+Resulting higher temperatures can rapidly lead to corn deterioration due to hot spots.
 Aeration systems are crucial to prevent this temperature rise.
 NOTE: Wet corn with aeration is limited to the allowable storage times given in Table 1.